• Skip to primary navigation

 Doctor speaking with a patient who has atopic dermatitis on the faceduring a consultation

-When should someone seek medical care for atopic dermatitis?
+When to seek medical care for atopic dermatitis?

-According to Dr. Nori, board-certified dermatologist, you should seek medical care for atopic dermatitis if symptoms such as itching are severe and affecting your sleep or daily life, or if you notice signs of infection like increased redness, swelling, pus, or pain.
+You should seek medical care for atopic dermatitis if symptoms such as itching are severe and affecting your sleep or daily life, or if you notice signs of infection like increased redness, swelling, pus, or pain.
 It’s also important to seek dermatologist treatment if the condition is widespread, recurrent, or interfering with work, school, or quality of life.
-A dermatologist can help create a personalized treatment plan and may recommend prescription medications or advanced therapies if needed.

 Start consultation